 “Tell me, what is it you plan to do with your one wild and precious life?” ~ Mary Oliver.

 Embodied Pedagogy teaches how to explore identity, agency and notions of the self in society and culture as an inward process through living meditative practices.
-Meditative practices must be experienced through the framework of the body and cultivate in us an embodied self-awareness of our subjective experience and therefore a greater understanding of our interconnected role(s) in society and culture, and beyond.
+Meditative practices must be experienced through the framework of the body to cultivate in us an embodied self-awareness of our subjective experience, and therefore, can develop in us a greater understanding of our interconnectedness in society and culture, and beyond.
 Integral Yoga of the school Dharma Ananda is an accessible and powerful meditative practice that I live, teach, and practise.
 It is highly compatible with a broad range of meditative practices and living philosophies, both ancient and modern.
-Integral Yoga, as a complete meditative practice, combines Hatha Yoga (working the physical body), Kundalini Yoga (working the energetic body) and most importantly Dhyana Yoga (working the mind) with a Taoist twist.
+Integral Yoga, as a complete meditative practice, combines Hatha Yoga (working the physical body), Kundalini Yoga (working the energetic body) and Dhyana Yoga (working the mind) with a Taoist twist.

 You can learn a little more about Integral Yoga of the school Dharma Ananda by watching the short video below.

 This website offers both updates on my educational research on integrating meditative practices into Higher Education Pedagogy as Embodied Pedagogy for students’ holistic development as well as updates on my Integral Yoga living and teaching practice.
 The meditative practices I draw upon come from a variety of traditions and modalities and have been used in courses and modules from multiple disciplines; some of the practices can be used as autonomous activities, while others need to be embedded into ongoing living practice and/or real-world teaching contexts.